shuichiro-endo/spider/Linux/README.md

 ^C
 ```
+> [!CAUTION]
+> The file upload and download features are optional.
+>
+> The spider cannot upload and download a large file.
 2. client, other (other spider)
 > [!IMPORTANT]
 > It is necessary to create a route in advance using pipes.